 Which leads us to the key question: how can we harness this when writing about serious subjects such as accountancy and tax?

-Well, we know that many of our clients’ clients are small and medium-sized business people who are pressed for time.
-We know, too, that much of what we write about is complex a nd (forgive me for saying so) can seem dry to the unenlightened.
+Well, we know that many of our clients’ clients are the owners of small and medium-sized businesses, and are pressed for time.
+We know, too, that much of what we write about is complex and (forgive me for saying so) can seem dry to the unenlightened.

 With all that in mind, our suspicion is that listicles offer an opportunity to grab readers who might not otherwise be willing to engage.